Welcome to P.E.T.S

 We service our local area of Woodburn, Evans Head and Coraki, and travel between Ballina, Lismore, Casino, Lennox Head and Yamba offering our clients a high standard of personalised training and support.

-At P.E.T.S we use up-to-date, science-based, force-free training methods.
+At P.E.T.S we use up-to-date, science-based, positive reinforcement training methods.
 This method of training helps to promote a positive relationship based on trust and understanding, which is paramount for creating the bond needed for an Assistance Dog team.

 P.E.T.S ensures the handler and dog are supported throughout the training process and beyond into the handler and dog’s working life together.
 Our programs are flexible and customised to suit each specific team.
 The handler is guided step by step through the training process from understanding the theory behind how dogs learn, through to training specific tasks to support the individual’s needs.